proedl10/mgt4250project/README.md

 ### Importance of our Questions
 - Income Inequality has a significant societal and economic impact, and we must understand the factors that lead to inequality for greater economic development.
 - When comparing median incomes, it is important to factor in race as the data could highlight challenges that certain racial groups go through.
+With the data, we can go further in-depth and show how race can play a significant part in determining income, and how racial inequality might be a factor.
 - This data could provide insight into the role of education, and show the importance of equal opportunity.
+If there's a clear trend showing higher income with higher education, it suggests that education is a key driver of income inequality.